A brief description of the difference between state laws and federal laws.

 Basic information about divorce in Oregon.

-Oregon's housing laws protect victims of domestic violence, sexual assault and stalking.
-You can be let out of your lease, get your locks changed, the abuser's tenancy can be terminated, and the landlord cannot discriminate against you.
+Oregon's housing laws protect victims of domestic violence, sexual assault, and stalking.
+You can be let out of your lease early, get your locks changed, the abuser's tenancy can be terminated, and the landlord cannot discriminate against you.

 Information about crimes the abuser may have committed in Oregon and victim assistance programs.

 There are state laws that may make it illegal for an abuser to buy or have a gun.

 You may have a right to sue an abuser for medical costs, lost wages, and to recover your property.